Sakhalin sturgeon: Identification

 The Sakhalin sturgeon is recorded to be the colors of olive-green and dark green.
 Its sides have a yellowish white color and it includes an olive green stripe.
 The bottom lip of this species is split into two.

 Distribution

-The Sakhalin sturgeon is commonly found in the areas of Northwest Pacific, Bering Sea, Tumnin or Datta river, northern Japan, and Korea.
+The Sakhalin sturgeon is commonly found in the Northwest Pacific, Bering Sea, Tumnin or Datta river, northern Japan, and Korea.
 This species currently spawns persistently in the Tumnin River.

 Threats

 The threats that are affecting the population of the Sakhalin sturgeon include illegal poaching, trawling, accidental bycatch, pollution, and construction of dams.

 Currently, the species' population is significantly decreasing and is on the brink of extinction.

 Taxonomy

-According to recent genetic data, the differences between the mitogenomes of the Sakhalin sturgeon (Sinosturio mikadoi) and the Green sturgeon (Sinosturio medirostris) to correspond to the variability at the intraspecific level.
+According to recent genetic data, the differences between the mitogenomes of the Sakhalin sturgeon (Sinosturio mikadoi) and the Green sturgeon (Sinosturio medirostris) correspond to the variability at the intraspecific level.
 The time since the divergence of the Sakhalin sturgeon and the Green sturgeon may be approximately 160,000 years.